liuxjep/iam/iamuserinv.md

 ### Inviting users by using the API
 {: #api-invite}

 You can use the [API](https://cloud.ibm.com/apidocs/user-management#invite-users){: external} to invite users in bulk.
 All users that are included in a single invitation are assigned the same access.
-When you invite users by using the API, you enter emails in a comma-separated list with each entry surrounded by quotations, for example:
+When you invite users by using the API, you enter emails in a comma-separated list with each entry that is surrounded by quotations, for example:

 ```